cdn1864257-crypto/LuxioRectify/replit.md

 The project is configured for the Replit environment with a unified `start-dev.js` script to run both backend (Express on port 3001) and frontend (Vite dev server on port 5000).
 Vite is configured with `host: '0.0.0.0'` and `allowedHosts: true` for Replit proxy support, and an API proxy forwards `/api` requests to the backend.
 Autoscale deployment is configured for static site hosting.

 ### Replit Environment Setup (October 2025)
+**Status**: ✅ Fully configured and running successfully in Replit environment.

 **Development Workflow**: The "Start application" workflow runs `node start-dev.js` which:
 - Starts the Express backend API on port 3001 (localhost)
 - Starts the Vite frontend dev server on port 5000 (0.0.0.0)
 - Frontend proxies `/api` requests to the backend
+- Both servers start automatically with proper logging

-**Frontend Dependencies**: Dependencies must be installed in both root and frontend directories:
+**Frontend Dependencies**: Dependencies installed in both directories:
-- Root: `npm install` (already done via Replit)
+- Root: `npm install` ✅ Completed
-- Frontend: `cd frontend && npm install` (completed during setup)
+- Frontend: `cd frontend && npm install` ✅ Completed (418 packages)

 **Environment Variables Required**:
 - `MONGODB_URI` (optional): MongoDB connection string for user authentication features